-Here at Taxamo we have had feedback from our Canadian digital service merchants that they found it difficult to comply with domestic tax reporting requirements while also complying with new global digital tax requirements.
+Here at Taxamo we have had feedback from our Canadian digital service businesses that they found it difficult to comply with domestic tax reporting requirements while also complying with new global digital tax requirements.

 Canada sales tax compliance support a natural step

-Taxamo CEO John McCarthy expressed his delighted with this expansion of Taxamo’s service: “This is a natural next step for Taxamo, following as it does from our recently revealed support for U.S. sales and use tax for those of our merchants who have a US reporting requirement.
-It is Taxamo’s mission to support digital merchants wherever they do business.
+Taxamo CEO John McCarthy expressed his delighted with this expansion of Taxamo’s service: “This is a natural next step for Taxamo, following as it does from our recently revealed support for U.S. sales and use tax for those of our businesses who have a US reporting requirement.
+It is Taxamo’s mission to support digital businesses wherever they do business.
 It is because of this commitment that we have now added Canada to our rapidly evolving portfolio of supported tax jurisdictions.”

 Since January 2015, when we launched our flagship support for the 2015 EU VAT rules, the Taxamo solution has grown rapidly.
 In the intervening months we have added support for South African VAT, Japanese consumption tax, Norwegian VAT, and U.S. sales and use tax.
 In addition our support for South Korea, Switzerland, and Iceland is due to launch in the coming months.

 Our support for Canadian digital tax will also be of particular interest to eCommerce platforms which may have an EU reporting requirement under the 2015 EU VAT digital tax rules, but who may not have not themselves have a tax reporting requirement in Canada.

 Very often their Canadian customers have a reporting requirement in Canada and platforms need to provide sufficient data and consumer engagement to enable their Canadian customers to comply with Canadian tax rules.
 This can be difficult considering the particular requirements of Canadian taxes.